 The Daphne Jackson Trust is an independent charity which offers flexible, part-time, paid fellowships to scientists, engineers and technologists who have taken a career break of two or more years for family, caring or health reasons.
-This Fellowship is open to both women and men
+This Fellowship is open to all genders

 - For more details, visit the Daphne Jackson Trust website

 Janet Thornton Fellowship

 The Wellcome Trust Sanger Institute offers a postdoctoral fellowship; the Janet Thornton Fellowship, designed to help scientists to return to scientific research after a career break of 12 months or more, for any reason.

 One fellowship will be awarded each year after a competitive selection process with applications linked to specific projects defined by Faculty members.

 Fellowships are for three years and can be worked full time, part time or flexibly.

 - For further information, visit the Sanger Institute Janet Thornton Fellowship page